-Cultivate your confidence and unique style
+Cultivate your confidence and your unique style

 We’ve all had fears about what others might think of our style of working.
 Guidance from training courses sometimes gets turned into “rules” that don't always match up to what our clients and our intuition tells us.
 I can help you develop greater psychological flexibility and “mindfulness with a lighter touch” to navigate these tensions, cultivate your unique therapy style and enhance your confidence in finding helpful uniting themes, or “top level perspective” amidst seeming contradiction.